Studiosity pilot program at UVic

-UVic’s Learning and Teaching Innovation (LTI) is piloting Studiosity in a few courses this Fall.
+UVic’s Learning and Teaching Innovation (LTI) piloted Studiosity in a few courses in Fall, 2025.
 Studiosity is an AI-supported academic feedback tool designed to complement student learning.
-In addition to UVic, it is being piloted at the University of British Columbia (UBC), Yorkville University, and Vancouver Island University.
+In addition to UVic, it has been piloted at the University of British Columbia (UBC), Yorkville University, and Vancouver Island University.

 Studiosity Pilot Program at UVic © 2025 by Learning and Teaching Innovation is licensed under CC BY-SA 4.0